SallyPoon/autonomousvehicles.github.io/imu.md

 ---

 ## Intertial Measurement Unit (IMU)
-What exactly is an IMU you may ask?
+### What exactly is an IMU?
 An IMU is a sensor that has an inbuilt accelerometer, gyroscope, and magenetometer and allows us to derive better relative position and orientation measurements for our robot.
 With this sensor we are able to measure Linear Acceleration, Angular Velocity, and sense Magnetic Fields and distortions in the X,Y, and Z axes.
-You can also derive the Roll, Pitch, and Yaw from these measurements.

 IMUs are commonly used in most electronic devices and vehicles, such as robots, missiles, and even in your smartphone!